hydromisc/hydromisc/doc/nutrient-design.md

 But in hydroponics, there's no soil.
 This is true both in pure hydroponic methods like DWC, where the roots are directly in water, and in inert media like rockwool that provide mechanical support but no fertility.
-So hydroponic fertilizers must be complete, including essential trace elements too.
+So hydroponic fertilizers must be complete, including all essential elements.
 The plants take the elements up as ions.
 For the metals that's usually just the corresponding cation (e.g., K as K+, Ca as Ca++), but for the other elements it may be a more complex ion (e.g. N as NH4+ or NO3-, P as PO4---).
 A cation and an anion together form a salt,